Priscillainyang/LITA-CLASS-DOCUMENTATION/README.md

 # LITA-Capstone-project

-## LITA offered me an admission on Data Analysis.
-We started with Excel, Power-BI and SQL.
-My applied practicals are documented here.
+## My learning so far with LITA in Data Analysis.
+We started with Excel, SQL and Power BI, My applied practicals and projects are documented here.

 ## PROJECT TITLE: LITA Capstone projects based on Sales and Customer Dataset.
 Data Cleaning, Analysis, and Querying using Excel, SQL and Power BI.